seanwhs/Tutorials/AI/AI-Fluency/Part2-Advanced-Techniques-and-Workflows.md

 - **Tool-Use** (Execution & Augmentation)
   Use the LLM to *do* work: generate code, draft documents, analyze data, create summaries, or automate repetitive tasks.
   Best for: speed, scale, and handling volume.
-  Models like GPT-4o, Gemini 1.5/2.0 (with large context), Grok, or local Llama 3.1/Mistral excel here, especially when connected to tools.
+  Models like GPT-4o, Gemini 2.0, Grok, or local Llama 3.1/Mistral excel here.

 - **Thinking-Use** (Reasoning & Challenge)
-  Use the LLM as a intellectual sparring partner to stress-test ideas, uncover blind spots, or deepen your own reasoning.
+  Use the LLM as an intellectual sparring partner to stress-test ideas, uncover blind spots, or deepen your own reasoning.
   This is where **Adversarial Prompting** and the **Rubber Ducking Paradigm** shine.

 **Adversarial Prompting Example**: